Vocational Education and Training (VET) courses are nationally accredited qualifications available to Year 11 and 12 students.

 Upon application, students must provide evidence of industry immersion in the field they are applying for.
-This typically comes via work experience, but may also take the form of volunteering or paid work.
+This typically comes via work experience or attending come and try activities, but may also take the form of volunteering or paid work.

-Course fees are heavily subsidised by the State Government and are usually no more than $300 per qualification.
-A handful of courses will have a higher fee.
+Course fees are heavily subsidised by the State Government and vary from course to course.
 Students who have access to School Card funding will pay no more than $100 per course.

 Individual training providers also have their own enrolment forms that will need to be completed and submitted as the enrolment process is finalised.

 All students are required to arrange their own transport to VET courses and Work Placement.
 Some VET programs require students to complete Work Placement as part of their training, in a real or simulated work environment.
 These placements provide valuable training and mentoring to aid development of technical and employability skills.
 In many cases, training organisations will work with students to secure these placements, but it is up to the student to ensure that the Workplace Learning Agreement form has been completed and returned to the school.

 Students may miss lessons for other subjects whilst at a VET program and Work Placement.
 It is important to be well organised and work closely with subject teachers and the VET Coordinator to ensure the impact is minimised.